Cath Carroll: Career

 Carroll released two singles ("My Cold Heart" in 1994 and "Bad Star" in 1995) and her second album, True Crime Motel, on Teenbeat Records in 1995.
 In 1996 she married musician and audio engineer Kerry Kelekovich, with whom she released her eponymously titled third album in 2000, on Carroll and Kelekovich's own Lilypad label.
 In November 2002, Carroll released her fourth album, The Gondoliers of Ghost Lake on LTM.
 In 2003, LTM also released When It All Comes Down by Miaow, which compiled all of Factory's Miaow catalogue, rarities, Peel Sessions for the BBC and tracks which were never released.

 In 2001, Carroll's critical discography detailing the works of Tom Waits for Unanimous Publishing's "Kill Your Idol" series was published.
-Three years later, the book written for Chicago Review Press examining Fleetwood Mac's Rumours was published entitled, Never Break The Chain (2004).
+Three years later, the book written for Chicago Review Press examining Fleetwood Mac's Rumours was published entitled, Never Break the Chain (2004).

-In 2008, Carroll continued to write musically related content for the likes of the UK music magazine, The Word, and Kevin Cummins picture book on Joy Division, Juvenes, while also releasing the debut album from the Morris, Illinois duo, worldwideriot, on which she appeared on the song, "Lori".
+In 2008, Carroll continued to write musically related content for the likes of the UK music magazine, The Word, and Kevin Cummins's picture book on Joy Division, Juvenes, while also releasing the debut album from the Morris, Illinois duo, worldwideriot, on which she appeared on the song, "Lori".

 In 2009, Carroll hosted the music podcast, "The Pad", re-releasing "When It All Comes Down" and "Moves Like You" which are included on Rhino/WEA box set, Factory Records: Communications 1978–92 and her latest single, "Desiree Won't Come Down" (Lilypad 2009) released on 22 April that year.

-In 2010, Trembling Blue Stars, called upon Carroll to sing, "The Imperfection Of Memory" appearing on their Fast Trains And Telegraph Wires album released on Elefant Records.
+In 2010, Trembling Blue Stars, called upon Carroll to sing, "The Imperfection of Memory" appearing on their Fast Trains and Telegraph Wires album released on Elefant Records.
 The single, "It All Looks Good On You" was released on 16 February 2010 by Lilypad Records, who also reissued her eponymous 2000 album (retitled Glommer) and the never-was Factory Records album, Priceless Innuendo.

-In 2014 Cath Carroll appeared on the album Cornish Pop Songs by The Hit Parade, singing on the three songs "Zennor Mermaid", "Wonderful View”, and "Rainy Day In Newlyn".
+In 2014 Cath Carroll appeared on the album Cornish Pop Songs by The Hit Parade, singing on the three songs "Zennor Mermaid", "Wonderful View”, and "Rainy Day in Newlyn".